Immediately-Vulnerable/immediately-vulnerable.github.io/content/05_Methodology.md

 #### Identifying important packages

 There are various popularity metrics for packages, making it challenging to decide what metrics should be used to select popular packages.
-Although those metrics show moderate correlation (*p=0.57*), each can be interpreted from a different point of view, and can also be measured in a different way.
+Although those metrics show moderate correlation (*p = 0.57*), each can be interpreted from a different point of view, and can also be measured in a different way.
 Therefore, we combined both *social* aspect (e.g. the number of stars, forks and watchers on GitHub) and *technical* aspect of popularity (e.g. download count and number of depending packages) to avoid any possible bias.

 #### Identifying Vulnerabilities and Dependency Analysis